 - Each successful writer will be paired with a freelance Black, Indigenous, or racialized editor, or an ECW Press editor who has extended experience editing the genre of the writer’s work.

-- Over the course of four months, each writer will meet (remotely, or in person) with their assigned editor a minimum of three times and receive:
+- Over the course of four months, each writer will meet (remotely, or in person) with their assigned editor and receive:

 - one-on-one editorial guidance on unpublished work

 - constructive editorial feedback on what's working and where they could improve